• Data protection

 We will never sell, trade, or rent your personal information to others, however, we may share your information with selected third parties in the following instances:

-When we process your data for marketing purposes, it will be based on us having obtained opt-in consent from you to do so.
+When we engage with you for marketing purposes, it will be based on us either having obtained opt-in consent from you to do so or that we have a legitimate interest to contact you.
 You may remove your consent at any time by unsubscribing.

 Accessing and correcting your personal information

 We take reasonable steps to keep your information accurate, complete and current, but you can also ask us to change any information we hold about you to keep it that way.
 Please remember that it is your responsibility to tell us about any updates to your information.